Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV

 Figure~\ref{Fig3} compares the centrality dependence of $v_{2}\{\Psi_2\}$ and $v_{3}\{\Psi_3\}$ with several additional calculations, demonstrating both the new constraints the data provide and also the robustness of hydrodynamics to the details of different model assumptions for medium evolution.
 Alver et al.~\cite{Alver:2010dn} use relativistic viscous hydrodynamics in 2+1 dimensions.
 Fluctuations are introduced for two different initial conditions.
-For Glauber initial conditions, the energy density distribution in the transverse plane is proportional to a superposition of struck nucleon and binary collision densities; in MC-KLN initial conditions the energy density profile is further controlled by the dependence of the gluon saturation momentum on the transverse position \cite{Lappi:2006xc,Drescher:2007ax}.
-These two models of the initial state are paired with two different values of $4\pi\frac{\eta}{s}$ = 1 and 2, respectively.
-Both values reproduce the measured $v_{2}\{\Psi_2\}$ equally well and the viscosity differences reflect the different initial $\varepsilon_2$.
-The two models have similar $\varepsilon_3$, and thus the larger viscosity needed in the MC-KLN model corresponds to lower $v_3$ than for Glauber.
+For Glauber initial conditions, the energy density distribution in the transverse plane is proportional to a superposition of struck nucleon and binary-collision densities; in MC-KLN initial conditions the energy density profile is further controlled by the dependence of the gluon saturation momentum on the transverse position~\cite{Lappi:2006xc,Drescher:2007ax}.
+The Glauber-MC and MC-KLN initial state models are paired with the values $4\pi\eta/s = 1$ and 2, respectively, to reproduce the measured $v_{2}\{\Psi_2\}$~\cite{Song:2010mg}.
+The viscosity difference compensates for the $\sim$ 20\% difference between the initial $\varepsilon_2$ values associated with each model.
+The two models have similar $\varepsilon_3$, and thus the larger viscosity needed with MC-KLN to match $v_2$, leads to a much lower $v_3$ than obtained with Glauber-MC.
 Consequently, our measurement of $v_{3}\{\Psi_3\}$ helps to disentangle viscosity and initial conditions.
-The efficacy of these 2+1 hydrodynamic results for Glauber initial conditions are confirmed further calculations with different model assumptions.
-Petersen et al.~\cite{Petersen:2010cw} determine a Glauber initial state event-by-event, translating through pre-equilibrium with the UrQMD transport model ~\cite{Bass:1998ca,Bleicher:1999xi}, then evolving the medium with ideal QGP hydrodynamics ($\eta/s$ = 0), and finally switching to a hadronic cascade (which has an effective viscosity) as regions become dilute.
-B. Schenke {\it et al.}~\cite{Schenke:2010rr} use event-by-event Glauber initial conditions, evolved with ideal 3+1 dimensional hydrodynamics, which includes the effects of viscosity in the plasma phase.
+The efficacy of these 2+1 hydrodynamic results for Glauber initial conditions are confirmed by further calculations with different model assumptions.
+Petersen et al.~\cite{Petersen:2010cw} determine a Glauber initial state event-by-event, translating through pre-equilibrium with the UrQMD transport model~\cite{Bass:1998ca,Bleicher:1999xi}, then evolving the medium with ideal QGP hydrodynamics ($\eta/s$ = 0), and finally switching to a hadronic cascade (which has an effective viscosity) as regions become dilute.
+B. Schenke {\it et al.}~\cite{Schenke:2010rr} use event-by-event Glauber initial conditions, evolved with relativistic viscous 3+1 dimensional hydrodynamics with $4\pi\eta/s$ = 1.